 - Life as a woman who doesn’t have children in the working world

 - Network marketing done right (so your friends don’t hate you)

 Meet Kelly ‘Nerdzilla’ Mendenhall

 Kelly relocated to Nashville, Tennessee, USA in 2013 in pursuit of life, liberty, and gainful employment.
-In 2017, Kelly was suddently wracked with neurological and muscular issues that caused debilitating chronic pain.
+In 2017, Kelly was suddenly wracked with neurological and muscular issues that caused debilitating chronic pain.
 She became medically disabled and unable to work outside the home.
-It was then that she became reacquainted with her former, creative self, and dreamt again of becoming of a published writer.
+It was then that she became reacquainted with her former, creative self, and dreamt again of becoming a published writer.

 Kelly is a Spoonie, Author, Podcast co-host, Entrepreneur, and Self-Care Advocate living with chronic pain and invisible illness(es.)
 Her mission is to show the world that a medical diagnosis/diagnoses do not have to mark the end of one’s story.

-I just think you're so incredible.
 I mean, the whole story, and I’d never heard the term spoonie before.

 That was new.
 So I started listening to your show, and I was like, “These guys are so cool.”
 And then I was doing all this reading, and I kept seeing #spoonie and I’m like, “What?”
 And I think you kind of talked about it a little on a show, but.